 d) Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any.

-The drainage plans will be designed to meet the 2019 Stormwater Management Manual for Western Washington and City of Bellingham Stormwater Management Code BMC 15.42.
+Surface water runoff will be collected and discharged to the city storm drain system.

-4. Plants Find help answering plants questions a.
-Check the types of vegetation found on the site: ☐ deciduous tree: alder, maple, aspen, other ☑ evergreen tree: fir, cedar, pine, other □ pasture ☐ crop or grain ☐ orchards, vineyards, or other permanent crops. -revised 11/21/2024, NSP ☐ orchards, vineyards, or other permanent crops. ☐ wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other ☐ water plants: water lily pelgrass, milfoil, other b.
-What kind and amount of vegetation will be removed or altered? egetation within buildable areas will be removed, wetland buffers will be enhanced and planted.
-Landscaping will be installed within buildable areas after construction. c.
+4. Plants Find help answering plants questions

+- a.
+Check the types of vegetation found on the site:

+- deciduous tree: alder, maple, aspen, other

+- evergreen tree: fir, cedar, pine, other

+- □ grass - □ pasture - crop or grain - □ orchards, vineyards, or other permanent crops. - wet soil plants: cattail, buttercup, bullrush, skunk cabbage, other - water plants: water lily, eelgrass, milfoil, other - N other types of vegetation Blackberry bushes - b.
+What kind and amount of vegetation will be removed or altered?

+Site plan shows a 24" cedar tree may need to be removed for the street extension, as well as a 26" cedar tree and a 29" cedar tree for the water main installation.

+- c.
 List threatened and endangered species known to be on or near the site.
-No one known. d.
-Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any. ne wetland buffers will be enhanced and replanted.
-Landscaping will be installed within illdable areas after construction. e.
+None known. - d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any.

+Trees will be preserved to the extent possible.
+Native plants will be used for landscaping.
+Street trees will be required.

+- e.
 List all noxious weeds and invasive species known to be on or near the site.
-Hi malayan Blackberries 5.
-Animals Find help answering animal questions List any birds and other animals that have been observed on or near the site or are known to be - on or near the site.
-Examples include: Birds: hawk, heron, eagle, songbirds, other: Mammals: deer, bear, elk, beaver, other:
+Blackberries - 5.
+Animals Find help answering animal questions - a.
+List any birds and other animals that have been observed on or near the site or are known to be on or near the site.

+Examples include:

+Blackberry Bushes

-• Fish: bass, salmon, trout, herring, shellfish, other:
+- Birds: hawk, heron, eagle, songbirds, other: - Mammals: deer, bear, elk, beaver, other: - Fish: bass, salmon, trout, herring, shellfish, other: - b.

-b.
 List any threatened and endangered species known to be on or near the site.

-c.
+No. - c.
 Is the site part of a migration route?
 If so, explain.
 Yes.
-The project site is part of the Pacific Flyway migration route.

-d.
+Pacific Flyway. - d.
 Proposed measures to preserve or enhance wildlife, if any.

-Protection and enhancement of existing wetlands and buffers.

-e.
+Native vegetation will be maintained. - e.
 List any invasive animal species known to be on or near the site.

-6. Energy and Natural Resources Find help answering energy and natural resource questions
+None known. - 6.
+Energy and Natural Resources Find help answering energy and natural resource questions - 1.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc.

-Energy required to support the project includes electrical power for residential building heating and lighting.
-In addition, electrical power will be required for street lighting.
+Electric, Natural Gas -heating and cooking.